mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 This course covers from getting data online (e.g. read HTML files) to making the data tidy.
 The contents starting from week 3 are very useful: It teaches you how to subset and sort the data, clean the missing values and create new variables in your data frame.

-In addition, the **introduction to “dplyr” is also killing**— the most practical package and skill I will surely apply in the future.
+In addition, the **introduction to “dplyr” is killing**— the most practical package and skill I will surely apply in the future.

-Finally, the lecture also covers finding values in text, which implements frequently in the upcoming projects in this specialization.
+Finally, the lecture also covers finding values in text (simple text mining), which implements frequently in the upcoming projects in this specialization.
 It’s a pity that the project in this course only requires you to merge the tables.
 It will be better if we can practice the data manipulating skill in the project.

 ---